AryanKumar231/Ecommerce/README.md

 ## 🚀 Features

-- 🔐 User authentication (Signup, Login, Logout)
+- 🔐 User authentication pages (Signup, Login, Logout)
 - 🛍️ Product listing with categories and filters
 - ❤️ Wishlist and Add to Cart functionality
 - 🛒 Shopping Cart with quantity management